Magic Mushrooms For Pain Relief

 The role of serotonin receptors in pain modulation

 There are many serotonin receptors in the body and they all play a role in pain experience (and pleasure).
 It appears that psilocybin interacts with all of them, including a group at the base of the spinal cord that help inform the brain about potentially harmful stimuli.
-Research has demonstrated that an injection of serotonin into the spinal cord region has antinociceptive effects, meaning that it can block the detection of painful stimuli, and, as a consequence, the sensation of pain.
-Selective serotonin reuptake inhibitors, a class of antidepressants that elevate serotonin levels, are often prescribed for a variety of different pain conditions.
-This suggests that psilocybin, which also elevates serotonin levels, could treat pain in this way.
+Research has demonstrated that an injection of serotonin into the spinal cord region can block the detection of painful stimuli and, consequentially, the sensation of pain.
+Selective serotonin reuptake inhibitors, antidepressants that elevate serotonin levels, are often prescribed for pain.
+Psilocybin, which similarly elevates serotonin levels, could treat pain in this way.

-Rat studies have shown that LSD may be an antagonist of 5-HT1A receptors located in the dorsal raphe, a brain nucleus important for the modulation of pain.
+Rat studies have shown that LSD may be an antagonist of receptors located in a part of the brain called the ‘dorsal raphe’.
 The dorsal raphe’s descending pathways inhibit pain responses, and its ascending pathways modulate the responses of pain receptors called nociceptors.
 More study is needed to investigate which of these receptors are involved in psychedelics’ influence on the processing of pain in these brain regions.

 Is Psilocybin Anti-Inflammatory?

 Recent research conducted by David Nichols, founding president of the Heffter research institute, suggests that psychedelics may also be effective treatments for inflammatory diseases.
-Psilocybin’s anti-inflammatory properties of psilocybin lie in its ability to regulate tumor necrosis factor (TNF), a protein in the body that causes inflammation and is implicated in a variety of inflammatory conditions.
-Psilocybin could act similarly to anti-TNF antibodies, and consequently, may prove effective in the treatment of inflammatory conditions like rheumatoid arthritis, lupus, and Behcet’s disease
+Psilocybin’s anti-inflammatory properties may lie in its ability to regulate tumor necrosis factor (TNF), a protein in the body that causes inflammation.
+Psilocybin might then prove effective in the treatment of inflammatory conditions like rheumatoid arthritis, lupus, and Behcet’s disease

-Plans in Place To Study Psilocybin’s Pain-Relieving Potential
+Future Study of Psilocybin’s Pain-Relieving Potential